tuftsdatalab/tuftsWorkshops/docs/2023_workshops/cas12aAlphaFold2/03_Cas12a_Variant_Vizualization.md

 ## Download AlphaFold Output

 - First we will need to download our predicted structure pdb file for the mutant, Cas12a mut2-CWF.
-To this go to `Files > Home Directory`:
+To this, go to `Files > Home Directory`:

 ![](images/homeDir.png)